Salesforce (CRM) Investment Thesis

 Anthropic and OpenAI offering direct enterprise solutions.
 AI-first CRM startups gaining VC funding.
 Hyperscalers (AWS, Google) building CRM-like functionality into their platforms.

-CRM's counter: Partnerships with OpenAI and Anthropic.
+CRM's counter: Partnerships with OpenAI and Anthropic (notable: $811M Anthropic investment gain in Q4).
 Agentforce as platform-agnostic solution.
-32T records data moat cannot be replicated.
+112T records and 19T tokens create data moat.

 Investment Thesis